HarshSingh18/MLOps_backend/README.md

 # MLOps Backend
-### The backend portion for MLops project involving flask
+### The backend portion for MLops project involving flask is as follows

 ## Table of contents
 * [Overview](#overview)